tessa-woodard/react-i-ii-review/props.md

 1. What are props?

+they are data passed down from a parent component to a child component

 2. How do you pass props from a parent to a child?

+if I have access to data in my parent component that I need my child component to have access to, I can pass it as a prop to the child when I represent it within the parent

 3. How do you access props from a class-based child component?

+'this' in a class component is the component itself {this.props.myName}

 4. How do you access props from a functional component?

+it accepts a single 'prop' object argument with data & returns a React element

 5. How do you bind a function to a parent component so that it can be passed to a child?

+this.function.bind(this)

 ### Understand